oystelan/CFDwavemaker/docs/source/inputfile_description.rst

 Version
 -------

 CFDwavemaker has been developed over many years of iteration where new functionalities and improvements have been added along the way.
 The input format introduced in versiion 2.*.* is quite different from the original input fileformat.
 A cleanup was neccessary and therefore the support for old input files (pre v2) have been discontinued.
-Two versions are now supported:

-- **@v201** which is this initial implementation
+The input file has the CFDwavemaker version always defined in the first line.

-- **@v213** up-to-date format, as described in the section below.
+Example: **@v213**

 .. note::

-  Please make sure to clearly specify the input file format version in the first line of the input file adding either: @v213 or @v201 in the first line.
-If this is omitted, the program will assume you are using @v201.
+  Please make sure to clearly specify the input file format version in the first line of the input file. if the version is not found or if the version is too old, CFDwavemaker will stop running.
+Older versions of CFDwavemaker (pre v2.1.3) is not recommended to use anymore.

 Wave types
 ----------